 If the definition is accepted, Michigan will be better able to align functions, titles and other roles around the coordination of care.
 In time this could lead to broader consensus on different coordination of care titles, roles and responsibilities across organizations.
-Right now, a "case manager" may mean different things across different organizations.
+Right now, a "case manager" in one organization may mean something very different than in another organization.